pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     input: Any array f[1 ... n] of frequencies
     output: An encoding tree with n leaves

-    let H be a priority queue of integers, ordered b f for i = 1 to n: insert(H, i) for k = n + 1 to 2n - 1:
+    let H be a iority queue of integers, ordered b f for i = 1 to n: insert(H, i) for k = n + 1 to 2n - 1:
         i = deletemin(h), j = deletemin(h)